This article originally appeared on VICE Sweden.

 Never have I been so happy to see an Apple logo.
 My laptop's working without an external power source.
 I am free from the extension cord, with a battery as good as brand new.

-So: should you fix your Apple computer yourself?
-If your warranty's still valid, absolutely not.
+So: Should you fix your Apple computer yourself?
+If your warranty’s still valid and covers the broken part, absolutely not.
 If not: maybe.
 At times, it's insanely fiddly, and it demands performing every step with meticulous care.
 But I wouldn't say it's hard, exactly.
 All you do is follow instructions.
 I don't know if I was lucky to get through the process without damaging my computer, or if you actually need to be unlucky to break something.
 What I do know is that I spent at least a full work day doing it.